Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 This is a critical distinction: force-placed insurance does not satisfy your state's minimum liability insurance requirements.
 If you're pulled over or involved in an accident while relying solely on a force-placed policy, you could face legal penalties for driving uninsured.

 If your car is totaled, force-placed coverage may only pay out the lender's remaining loan balance — not the full market value of your vehicle.
-This is another reason why understanding gap insurance is important if you finance a vehicle.
+Understanding the differences between insuring a financed vs. owned car can also help you make smarter coverage decisions as your loan balance changes over time.

 A Real-World Warning: CFPB Enforcement Action

-In 2024, the Consumer Financial Protection Bureau (CFPB) took enforcement action against Fifth Third Bank for placing duplicative force-placed insurance on more than 37,000 motor vehicle loans — charging customers for coverage they already had.
-The bank was ordered to pay a $5 million penalty and provide redress to affected borrowers.
-This case underscores how costly and harmful force-placed insurance can be — and why knowing your rights matters.
+In July 2024, the Consumer Financial Protection Bureau (CFPB) took enforcement action against Fifth Third Bank for placing duplicative force-placed insurance on more than 37,000 motor vehicle loans — charging customers for coverage they already had.
+The CFPB found that roughly 47–50% of all force-placed policies the bank issued were unnecessary, and that the practice led to wrongful repossessions.
+Fifth Third violated the Consumer Financial Protection Act (CFPA), the Fair Credit Reporting Act (FCRA), and the Electronic Fund Transfer Act (EFTA).
+The bank was ordered to pay a $5 million civil penalty and provide redress to affected borrowers.

 Watch for Duplicate Charges

 Even if you have valid insurance, a documentation error or lender processing failure can result in force-placed charges being incorrectly added to your loan.
-Always review your loan statements for unexpected increases.
+Always review your loan statements for unexpected increases in your payment amount.

 Compare Car Insurance Rates in Ohio